openmv/openmv-doc/docs/_sources/library/omv.image.rst.txt

       Returns the image object so you can call another method using ``.`` notation.

-      Not supported on compressed images.
+      Not supported on compressed or yuv images.

-   .. method:: ccm(matrix)
+   .. method:: ccm(matrix) -> Image

       Multiples the passed floating-point color-correction-matrix with the image.
 Matrices may be in the form of::